loftx/gnucash-rest/README.md

 A Python based REST framework for the Gnucash accounting application

-**Please note this is a very early work in progress and should not be run against live or production data.**

 This project is designed to allow other applications to easily extract data from Gnucash via a RESTful API.

 The API is built on the existing Python bindings and uses the Flask framework via WSGI to serve responses in JSON.